 Guzman says 2018 is the year of Mars: the planet will look brighter and redder than at any point since 2003.
 Mars will begin to appear in the evening sky in late July, and it will outshine all the stars and planets except Venus.
 When viewed through a telescope, it will be easier than usual to make out big features on the planet’s surface—even its polar ice caps.

-If you’re in Chicago this summer, check out one of Guzman’s monthly star talks at the Exelon Observatory on The 606—just one in a year-round lineup of events to help Chicagoans make the most of their elevated park and trail, day and night.
+The next time you’re in Chicago, check out one of Guzman’s monthly star talks at the Exelon Observatory on The 606—just one in a year-round lineup of events to help Chicagoans make the most of their elevated park and trail, day and night.